naufaljaya/naufaljaya/README.md

 ### Hi there.
 I'm Naufal Kusumajaya, I like to learn 👋

-- 🔭 I’m currently working as College Student at ITS Surabaya
+- 🔭 I’m currently study at ITS Surabaya
 - 🌱 I’m currently learning about Data Science, Artificial Intelligence, and Web Development
 - 📫 How to reach me: naufalkusumajaya@gmail.com
 <!--